 Lying on family-run Dunalastair Estate, a highland farming estate, Balmore has been carefully converted from two cottages to make one very comfortable and spacious one, yet retaining its character.

-Balmore is ideal either for a couple on honeymoon or wanting a peaceful break, for two couples or for a family as there is plenty of room yet it is cosy and warm.
+Balmore is ideal either for a couple on honeymoon or wanting a peaceful break, for two couples or for a family as there is plenty of room yet it is cosy and warm and has wonderful views.

 The double room has a king-size four-poster bed and is adjacent to the bathroom with shower bath, basin and WC.
 The twin room has two single beds, which can be converted to a super-king, and it has an en-suite shower room.